Central Asia Group Tour 2025-2027

 Kazakhstan, Kyrgyzstan, Uzbekistan, Turkmenistan, Tajikistan

 Central Asia is so jam-packed with historical and natural sights that it would literally take years to explore it all.
 We guess that you are rather short on time, but still want to see as much as possible.
 That’s why we’ve put together this 14-day trip across five countries to offer the most to travelers.
-The best Central Asia Group Tour 2024-2025 with fixed dates is the best way to see the most interesting places in Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.
+The best Central Asia Group Tour 2025-2027 with fixed dates is the best way to see the most interesting places in Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.

 Arrive in Almaty.
 Our driver will meet you and take you to the hotel.
 Check in at 14:00.
 Free time.
 Overnight at the hotel.

 Breakfast.
 At 09:00, your guide and driver will meet you in the hotel lobby to start a sightseeing tour of Almaty.
-Highlights of this morning will include Panfilov Park, Zenkov Cathedral, Republic Square, and the Almaty City Museum.
-After a welcome lunch, a short drive (25 km) will take you to Chimbulak.
+A short drive (25 km) will take you to Chimbulak.
 Here, visit the ski resort and ride the cable car to enjoy the amazing views of the snowy peaks of the Tian Shan Mountains.
-Free time.
+After a welcome lunch continue your city tour.
+Highlights of this day will include Panfilov Park, Zenkov Cathedral, Republic Square, and the Almaty City Museum.
+Free time in the evening.
 Overnight at the hotel.

 Breakfast.
 Start the Tashkent city tour at 10:00 by visiting the Old City of Tashkent.
 This area encompasses the Khast-Imam Complex (famous for displaying one of the earliest copies of the Qur’an, the Holy Book of Islam), and Chorsu Bazaar, where you can haggle for spices, dried fruit, and nuts.
 Then take a ride on Tashkent Metro to the city center to visit Applied Arts Museum and walk through Navoi Theater to Amir Timur Square where you will end Tashkent city tour.
-The city tour will take 4-5 hours, after which you’ll have some free time.
-At 18:00, transfer to the railway station.
-The high-speed train Afrosiyob, departs at 18:50 and arrives in Samarkand at 21:00 (300 km, 2h 10 min).
-Transfer to the hotel for overnight.
+The city tour will take 5-6 hours, after which you’ll have free time.
+Overnight at the hotel.

 Breakfast.
-Drive to ancient Penjikent (80 km, ~1 h 30 min), the ruins of a town founded by the Sogdians in the 5th century and abandoned by Arabs in the 8th century.
+Drive to ancient Penjikent, the ruins of a town founded by the Sogdians in the 5th century and abandoned by Arabs in the 8th century.
 The foundations of houses, a citadel with a couple of Zoroastrian fire temples, and the remains of the city bazaar are visible in the excavated ruins.
 In the newer part of Penjikent, visit a local bazaar, a mosque, and the Rudaki Museum (Penjikent is the birthplace of Abu Abdallah Rudaki, considered by many to be the father of Persian poetry).
-After a 3-hour sightseeing tour, drive to the Jartepa border crossing (30 km, 40 min) in the late-afternoon and complete the border formalities.
-On the Uzbek side, your driver will meet you and take you to the hotel in Samarkand.
-Free time in the evening.
-Overnight at the hotel.
+After a 3-hour sightseeing tour drive to the Jartepa border crossing.
+Complete the border formalities.
+On the Uzbek side, your driver will meet you.
+Transfer to Bukhara (270 km, 4-5 hrs.).
+Upon arrival transfer to the hotel, check in and overnight.

-Breakfast, followed by a sightseeing tour of Ashgabat.
+Breakfast, at 9 am start a sightseeing tour of Ashgabat.
 Ashgabat, the capital of Turkmenistan, has recently been recognized by the Guinness Book of World Records as having more white marble buildings than any other city in the world.
 During the city tour, explore the archaeological site of Old Nissa (a UNESCO World Heritage Site) and Spiritual Mosque, one of the biggest mosques in Central Asia.
 Visit the National Museum of History, the Monument of Neutrality, Ertugrul Gazi Mosque and the recently-built Independence Park.
 The sightseeing tour will take about 6 hours and the afternoon will feature a drive through the Karakum Desert to the famous Darvaza Gas Crater (280 km, 4 h).
 After arriving at the crater, camp will be set up and you’ll enjoy a delicious, fire-cooked dinner near the “Gates of Hell”.
-Overnight in tents.
+Overnight in yurts.

 Camp-style breakfast.
-Drive back through the Karakum Desert to the Turkmenistan-Uzbekistan border point, Dashoguz-Shavat (270 km, 4 h).
-Following border formalities at both checkpoints and crossing the 1.5 km neutral zone (transportation may not be available), your Uzbek driver will meet you to begin the trip to Khiva (60 km, 1 h).
+Drive through the Karakum Desert to the Turkmenistan-Uzbekistan border point, Dashoguz-Shavat (270 km, 4 h).
+Following border formalities at both checkpoints, your Uzbek driver will meet you to begin the trip to Khiva (60 km, 1 h).
 Upon arrival, check in to the hotel.
-Free time
+Free time.
+Overnight at the hotel.

 Dates & prices